moq-wg/moq-transport/draft-lcurley-moq-transport.md

 --- abstract

-This document defines the core behavior for Media Over QUIC Transport (MOQT), a media transport protocol over QUIC.
+This document defines the core behavior for Media over QUIC Transport (MOQT), a media transport protocol over QUIC.
 MOQT allows a producer of media to publish data and have it consumed via subscription by a multiplicity of endpoints.
 It supports intermediate content distribution networks and